milmor/perceptual-losses-neural-st/README.md

 - Conv2d layers with reflect padding.

-- Above images are generated after 2,400 steps.
+- Example images are generated after 2,400 steps.

 - The model runs using mixed precision.